Hye-Ararat/docs/docs/intro.md

 ---

 # Hye Ararat
-:::info Use cases with untrusted access
+:::danger Use cases with untrusted access
 Ararat is stable, and we believe it to be suitible for production.
 Regardless, we are still developing basic functionality into this product, so we advise that production use not take place for individuals looking to allow untrusted access to their Ararat installation (especially hosting companies).
 We will update this notice when we deem it suitible for such use cases.
 :::